tsmatz/nlp-tutorials/Readme.md

 7. [Machine Translation by Encoder-Decoder Architecture](./07_encoder_decoder.ipynb)
 8. [Machine Translation with Attention](./08_attention.ipynb)

-This repository can be used for Hands-On study.
+This repository is for the purpose of Hands-On study.

-> Note : These examples are run on Ubuntu 18.04 with GPU.

 *Tsuyoshi Matsuzaki @ Microsoft*